wazo-platform/wazo-doc/source/api_sdk/rest_api/acl.rst

 REST API Permissions
 ********************

-The tokens delivered by :ref:`xivo-auth` have a list of permissions associated (ACL), that determine which REST resources are authorized for this token.
+The tokens delivered by :ref:`wazo-auth` have a list of permissions associated (ACL), that determine which REST resources are authorized for this token.
 Each REST resource has an associated required ACL.
-When you try to access to a REST resource, this resource requests xivo-auth with your token and the required ACL to validate the access.
+When you try to access to a REST resource, this resource requests wazo-auth with your token and the required ACL to validate the access.